Oluwasegun78/oluwasegunamoniyan.github.io/README.md

-# Let's colloaborate on language variation in West African English varieties
+# Let's collaborate on language variation in West African English varieties